Solrikk/QRVision/README.md

 - **`pyproject.toml`**: Файл конфигурации для управления зависимостями проекта и настройки релевации кода (Pyright и Ruff).
 ________

-  - **OpenCV (Open Source Computer Vision Library)** — используется для различных задач, связанных с обработкой изображений и распознаванием QR-кодов.
-OpenCV является мощным инструментом для компьютерного зрения и обработки изображений с множеством функций и модулей:

-### _Процесс сканирования QR-кодов:_

-### 1. **Загрузка изображения**:
-    - При нажатии на кнопку сканирования `JavaScript` захватывает изображение с камеры и отправляет его на сервер через `POST-запрос` .

-### 2. **Получение изображения на сервере**:
- - Flask получает изображение через эндпоинт `/scan-qr/`.
-    - `main.py`: Серверный код получает изображение, используя Flask, и читает его содержимое.

-### 3. **Предобработка изображения**:
-- С помощью **`OpenCV`** изображение преобразуется для улучшения видимости QR-кода.
-    - В функции `preprocess_image` изображение может быть конвертировано в серый цвет, заблюрено, повёрнуто или подвергнуто адаптивному пороговому преобразованию.

-### 4. **Декодирование QR-кода**:
-- Библиотека **`Pyzbar`** декодирует QR-коды на обработанном изображении.
-    - `main.py`: Функция `decode` из Pyzbar пытается распознать QR-коды на каждом этапе предобработки изображения.
-    - В `models.py` определяется модель QR-кода для базы данных.

-### 5. **Результат декодирования**:
-- Если QR-код был успешно распознан, данные из QR-кода сохраняются в PostgreSQL.
-    - `main.py`: Считанные данные сохраняются в **`PostgreSQL`**
-    - В `db.py` конфигурируется подключение к базе данных и управляется сессиями запросов.

-### 6. **Возврат результата на клиент**:
-- Результаты обработки, включая декодированные данные и обработанное изображение, возвращаются оператору.
-   - Сервер кодирует обработанное изображение в Base64, чтобы вернуть его в формате JSON через Flask.
-   - Оператору отображается результат на веб-странице.

-### 7. **База данных:**
-Для хранения данных используем PostgreSQL, СУБД, которая позволяет надежно хранить данные и легко масштабироваться.
- - SQLAlchemy ORM используется для взаимодействия с базой данных. Он упрощает работу с данными и позволяет писать код, независимый от конкретной СУБД.
- - Модели определяются в `models.py`. Они представляют собой схемы таблиц базы данных и позволяют взаимодействовать с данными через классы Python.

-**`PostgreSQL`** — это мощная, объектно-реляционная база данных с открытым исходным кодом (ORDBMS). Она поддерживает множество современных функций и стандартов SQL.

-_**Основные характеристики PostgreSQL:**_

-1. **Открытый исходный код**: PostgreSQL распространяется под лицензией PostgreSQL, которая позволяет свободно использовать, изменять и распространять базу данных.

-2. **Совместимость со стандартами**: PostgreSQL поддерживает полный набор функций стандарта SQL и добавляет дополнительные возможности, такие как индексирование полнотекстового поиска, массивы, таблицы с наследованием и др.

-3. **Расширяемость**: PostgreSQL может быть легко расширена за счет пользовательских функций, агрегатов, типов данных и операторов.

-4. **Продвинутое управление транзакциями**: PostgreSQL поддерживает ACID (Atomicity, Consistency, Isolation, Durability), обеспечение высокой надежности данных.

-5. **Поддержка JSON**: PostgreSQL имеет мощные встроенные функции для работы с JSON и JSONB, что делает его подходящим для хранения гибких и сложных документов.

-6.**Масштабируемость и производительность**: PostgreSQL поддерживает широкий диапазон функций, которые позволяют масштабировать и оптимизировать производительность, включая индексы, репликацию, шардинг (разделение данных) и параллельное выполнение запросов.
+  - **OpenCV (Open Source Computer Vision Library)** — used for various tasks related to image processing and QR code recognition.
+OpenCV is a powerful tool for computer vision and image processing with many features and modules:

+### _Process of QR Code Scanning:_

+### 1. **Image Upload**:
+    - When the scan button is clicked, `JavaScript` captures the image from the camera and sends it to the server via a `POST request` .

+### 2. **Receiving the Image on the Server**:
+ - Flask receives the image via endpoint `/scan-qr/`.
+    - `main.py`: Server-side code receives the image using Flask and reads its content.

+### 3. **Image Preprocessing**:
+- Using **`OpenCV`**, the image is transformed to enhance the visibility of the QR code.
+    - In the `preprocess_image` function, the image can be converted to grayscale, blurred, rotated, or subjected to adaptive thresholding transformations.

+### 4. **QR Code Decoding**:
+- The **`Pyzbar`** library decodes QR codes on the processed image.
+    - `main.py`: The `decode` function from Pyzbar attempts to recognize QR codes at each stage of image preprocessing.
+    - The `models.py` file defines the QR code model for the database.

+### 5. **Decoding Result**:
+- If the QR code is successfully recognized, the data from the QR code is saved to PostgreSQL.
+    - `main.py`: The read data is saved into **`PostgreSQL`**.
+    - `db.py` configures the database connection and manages query sessions.

+### 6. **Returning the Result to the Client**:
+- The processing results, including the decoded data and the processed image, are returned to the operator.
+   - The server encodes the processed image in Base64 to return it in JSON format via Flask.
+   - The operator is shown the result on the webpage.

+### 7. **Database**:
+We use PostgreSQL to store data, a DBMS that allows reliable data storage and easy scalability.
+ - SQLAlchemy ORM is used to interact with the database.
+It simplifies data handling and enables database-independent code.
+ - Models are defined in `models.py`.
+These models represent database table schemas and allow interaction with the data through Python classes.

+**`PostgreSQL`** — is a powerful, open-source object-relational database system (ORDBMS).
+It supports many modern features and SQL standards.

+_**Key Features of PostgreSQL:**_

+1. **Open Source**: PostgreSQL is distributed under the PostgreSQL license, allowing free use, modification, and distribution of the database.

+2. **Standard Compliance**: PostgreSQL supports the full set of SQL standard features and adds additional capabilities such as full-text search indexing, arrays, table inheritance, etc.

+3. **Extensibility**: PostgreSQL can be easily extended with custom functions, aggregates, data types, and operators.

+4. **Advanced Transaction Management**: PostgreSQL supports ACID (Atomicity, Consistency, Isolation, Durability), ensuring high data reliability.

+5. **JSON Support**: PostgreSQL has powerful built-in functions for working with JSON and JSONB, making it suitable for storing flexible and complex documents.